Students are responsible for knowing the following:

 A. General Guidelines

-When the President of the College, or his/her designee, informs students in a given area that their collective actions are judged non-peaceful or disruptive and that they should disperse, students remaining may be charged, with a violation of this policy.
+When the President of the College, or their designee, informs students in a given area that their collective actions are judged to be inconsistent with this policy and that they should disperse, students remaining may be charged with a violation of this policy.

-Any student acting in a non-peaceful or disruptive manner, whether he or she is acting individually or within a group, may be charged on the basis of the individual’s or group’s behavior with a violation of this policy.
+Any student acting in a manner that is inconsistent with this policy, whether they are acting individually or within a group, may be charged on the basis of the individual’s or group’s behavior with a violation of this policy.
 Ignorance of this policy or lack of intent to violate this policy is not an acceptable justification for violating it.

 Lack of intent or lack of awareness of the existence of College policy will not excuse violations.

-The President of the College or his/her designee, is authorized to take actions against any student violating this policy.
-Actions may include arrest, or other legal action, or notice of disciplinary charges and handled through the College’s disciplinary procedures.
-The President may delegate his/her authority to act.
+The President of the College or their designee, is authorized to take actions against any student violating this policy.
+Actions may include arrest, notice of disciplinary charges, or other legal actions, and they will be handled through the College’s disciplinary procedures.
+The President may delegate their authority to act.

 B. Enforcement Policy